Posterior reversible encephalopathy syndrome (PRES)

 No associated restricted diffusion.
-No susceptibility artefact to indicate underlying haemorrhage.
+No susceptibility artefact to indicate underlying hemorrhage.
 No underlying lesions.

-The appearances favour posterior reversible encephalopathy syndrome (PRES) either directly related to bone marrow transplantation or one of many drugs.
+The appearances favor posterior reversible encephalopathy syndrome (PRES) either directly related to bone marrow transplantation or one of many drugs.

 While first described in the setting of eclampsia and hypertension, it is also well documented in the setting of post-transplantation immunosuppresion and cyclosporin.

 - de Groen PC, Aksamit AJ, Rakela J, et al. Central nervous system toxicity after liver transplantation: the role of cyclosporine and cholesterol.
 N Engl J Med 1987;317:861–66